 - Passwords must be able to resist automated brute-force “try every password” attacks.

 - Passwords must be very unguessable.

 - Passwords must be extremely unlikely to have been encountered anywhere else.

-In some cases, it would also be nice if they were easy to memorize.
+In some cases, but not all, it would also be nice if they were easy to memorize.